pgomet/Regex_Tut/README.md

 # Regex Tutorial

-A collection of patterns known as a regular expression can be used to examine character combinations in strings.
+A collection of patterns known as a regular expression, or regex for short, can be used to examine character combinations in strings.

+Regex can be used to find patterns of characters within a string, to find/replace certain characters or a specific sequence of characters within a string, or just as a brain-teaser puzzle.

+Regex is most frequently used to validate user input.
+Email addresses, usernames, URLs, HTML tags, and more are a few examples.

 In this following lesson, I'll describe the various elements of the email validation regular expression (regex).

 ## Summary